alessandrocasalino/mimetic_bayes/README.md

 - (optional) for computational time tests: time ./Ligo_abc_gsl.exe

 Use of gcc from Homebrew is necessary to avoid some incompatibilities with inline functions on the default Mac compiler (clang), and for OpenMP to work properly.

+## Getdist plot

+A very simple getdist plot script is available.
+It is necessary to install a version of Python, and also getdist and jupyter to run it.
+Note that these packages are not needed if you only want to use the .c program.

+To install these packages install Python with Homebrew, and then open a terminal and write:
+- pip install getdist
+- pip install jupyter

+Note: you might need to use also pip2 or pip3, depending on the Python version you have installed and/or you are using.